lucaatorelli/CircularLoopstation/README.md

 - Recording: that allow to start recording,
 - Play All: that allow to play all traks together,
 - Reset: that stop every track and circles movement while the loop is plaing.

 On the left of the buttons there is an indicator light that becomes blue in record preparing and red during recording.

 It also contains 4 numeric parameter section:
 - Numerator of time signature,
 - Denominator of time signature,
 - BPM, beats per minute, or rather tempo velocity,
 - Number of measure.

 The advanced state in addition contains two parameters that are aviable by clicking on the white circle, these are:
 - Manual Synch Value (100 ms by default): while recording, allows the user to set the gap between the played tracks and the recording;
-- Recording latency: (50 ms by default): can adjust the gap between the ideal recording start time and the effective recording start time;
+- Recording latency: (50 ms by default): can adjust the gap between the ideal recording start time and the effective recording start time.

-This command are necessary to work well on every device, cause these lengths depend by device hardware or settings.
+These command are necessary to work well on every device, because their value depend on device hardware or settings.

 ### Lateral panel
 The lateral panel is the upload section, it is composed, from the top to the bottom, by: